 curl -sL https://cfos-emobility.de/charging-manager/cm_install.sh | bash -

 A menu opens.
-Use the arrow buttons to select the installation variant and confirm with "OK".
+Use the arrow keys to select the installation variant and confirm with "OK".

-Now read and accept the license agreement.
+Now read and accept the licence conditions.
 Then you can set up the cFos Charging Manager as you wish.
-For more information, please refer to the commissioning instructions.
+For further information, please refer to the commissioning instructions.

-If a lot of data is written to the SD card, it can wear out.
-Make regular data backups so that you do not have to set up the configuration from scratch in the event of a failure.
+If a lot of data is written to the SD card, it may wear out.
+Regularly make a data backup so that you do not have to set up the configuration completely again in the event of a failure.

-Alternatively, you can set up your Raspberry Pi so that it boots from a USB hard drive.
+Alternatively, you can set up your Raspberry Pi to boot from a USB hard drive.
 You can find the instructions here